The Shops on Steeles and 404: History

+Aborted redevelopment

 In 2007, the mall was slated for residential re-development called Markhamgate Summit, with some retail stores at ground level, as well as a new transit hub for the Toronto Transit Commission and York Region Transit.
 Although the land is in Markham, Ontario (in the community of Thornhill, Ontario), Toronto city councillor David Shiner invoked the 1974 Agreement, which grants Toronto limited planning authority over York Region land that is within 45 metres of Steeles Avenue, which Toronto owns, to veto the developer plans of several condominium towers.
 Shiner argued that the proposed number of residential units was too high which would create too much traffic in the neighborhood, while Markham councillor Howard Ian Shore and the developer countered that the project would not be viable if the number of residential units was lowered below the agreed-upon figure.
 As of 2018, the project has not proceeded and the original mall remains standing and operating.